Have you ever felt like you’re just waiting for someone to tap you on the shoulder and say, “Hey, you don’t have what it takes to be in this role!” ?

 Ouch!

-Thank goodness for my journaling practice.
+Thank goodness for my own coach, as well as my journaling practice.
 I leaned in heavy and hard to work through those nasty thoughts and feelings.

-Through journaling, I began to realize that my struggle wasn’t about lacking ability or skills—it was rooted in the feeling that I had to prove myself with a side order of good old fear.
+Through coaching and journaling, I began to realize that my struggle wasn’t about lacking ability or skills—it was rooted in the feeling that I had to prove myself with a side order of good old fear.
 (Enter mind-blowing awareness.)
-Couple that awareness with something a mentor once said to me and my perception completely shifted.
-By the way, in case you're curious as to what she said that made a difference, here it is …

 So, if you’re feeling the weight of imposter syndrome, here are some experiments you can try to start rewiring your brain and boosting your confidence.